cydrickn/symfony-intertia/README.md

 ## SSR

-Currently, [Symfony Inertia Bundle](https://github.com/rompetomp/inertia-bundle) does not support SSR.

-But in this template we added a service that will support ssr and by default this template enable it.

 To change this configuration just change your .env files variables

 | env                    | description     | type    | default                      |